QuantiModo/QuantiModo-WordPress-Plugin/README.md

 ## Correlation Charts
 Shortcode - [qm_correlation_charts]

+This shortcode would allow one to create a widget or shortcode for embedding a Highcharts longitudinal timeline, correlation scatterplot, or correlation listing bar graph in posts, pages, custom post types, and sidebars.
+Variables, settings, and filters are supplied when creating a the widget or shortcode.
+The charts would also include a the ability to add or remove variables.

 To see how it works:
 - Create an account at https://quantimo.do
 - Connect the Weather connector at https://quantimo.do/connect/ (using "62034" as your zip code if you're not on Earth and you don't have a location to enter.)